26 Jul Book Marketing: What I Did Differently the Second Time Around, Part II

 In the last blog, I talked about lessons learned from marketing and promoting Hattie’s Place. (http://bit.ly/2tAjgrD).
-This time, I’ll share some of the marketing resources I’ve used thus far with my second novel In the Fullness of Time.
+This time, I’ll share some marketing resources I’ve used with my second novel, In the Fullness of Time.

-Free features come with several of the resources I’ve listed, such as author dashboards for posting author pictures and bios, a place to advertise your books, as well as generous tips and strategies for marketing and promotion.
+Free features come with several of the resources I’ve listed.
+These include author dashboards for posting author pictures and bios, a place to advertise your books, as well as generous tips and strategies for marketing and promotion.
 However, most services do involve some kind of fee if you want your book promoted through their mailing lists/social media accounts.

-My goal is to gain exposure for In the Fullness of Time, especially with readers who enjoy historical fiction, and to get as many reviews for my book as possible.
-Thus, I have spent a large part of my marketing budget on services that can distribute information about my book to large groups of readers in my genre.
+My goal is to gain exposure for In the Fullness of Time, especially with readers who enjoy historical fiction.
+I also want to get as many reviews for my book as possible.
+Thus, I have spent a large part of my marketing budget on services that distribute information about my book to large groups of readers in my genre.
 These appear to be the steps that will ultimately drive sales.

-WordSlinger (http://bit.ly/2uWVMjV) For a fee of $149, WordSlinger listed my book on its website, where reviewers can see the details and request a copy for review.
-In addition, WordSlinger sent requests for reviews to thousands of reviewers–journalists, editors, and book bloggers in the historical fiction genre.
+For a fee of $149, WordSlinger listed my book on its website.
+Reviewers can see the details and request a copy for review.
+In addition, WordSlinger sent requests for reviews to thousands of reviewers.
+These included journalists, editors, and book bloggers in the historical fiction genre.
 WordSlinger advertises increased exposure for books through social media–Facebook, Twitter, and Google+.

 The book received extensive exposure on Twitter and Facebook, and resulted in 34 Kindle copies being purchased between March 18-21.
 I dropped the Kindle sale price to $2.99 as per the campaign recommendations, which brought my profits to $101.66–hardly a good return for the investment.